Project

 History

-#1 Updated by Rob Nahf almost 6 years ago
+#1 Updated by Rob Nahf over 6 years ago

 • Related to Task #8528: Add MNRead.getVersions, CNRead.getVersions added

-#2 Updated by Rob Nahf almost 6 years ago
+#2 Updated by Rob Nahf over 6 years ago

 Performance on these updates should be evaluated, especially if we are implementing a chain identifier in CN/MN Read.
 In that case it would be easier to expose the chain identifier, and query for it as we currently do for seriesId.
 Appropriate queries would make light work of ordering the items retrieved client side.